Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Method

 This approximation is accurate when tasks have similar difficulty feature ($\sigma_L^2/\mu_L^2 \ll 1$), motivating our clustering approach to reduce intra-cluster variance.
 Assumption 3 adds the parameter $g$ for random guessing.
 The complete proofs are provided in Appendix~\ref{sec:prop_proof}. \end{proof} \cref{main:proof:task_scaling_law} demonstrates that a metric of an evaluation set with similar difficulty features can be effectively modeled using the following formula:

-where $a$ and $b$ jointly influence how accuracy varies with $C$, $c$ controls the upper bound of the fitting curve, and $g$ represents the expected random guess metric for a task cluster. $a$, $b$, $c$, and $g$ are trainable parameters.
+where $a$ and $b$ jointly influence how accuracy varies with $C$, while $c$ constrains the upper bound of the fitting curve, and $g$ represents the expected random guess metric for a task cluster. $a$, $b$, $c$, and $g$ are trainable parameters.
 Note that these assumptions may not perfectly hold in practice, we provide additional discussions on assumption 3 in Appendix~\ref{sec:limiations}.